zhangys11/pytorch/README.md

-This is a fork from datawhalechina/thorough-pytorch
+## This is a fork from datawhalechina/thorough-pytorch.
+This fork is maintained by [Dr. Zhang](http://zhangys.org.cn).
+Used for teaching purpose only.

 # 深入浅出PyTorch